 Author website at www.larryrodness.com

 Richard Rose hails from Kokomo, Indiana.
-Paper routes, basketball, and too many greasy French fries gave way to a BA in English from Wabash College.
-After 3 1/2 years on the East/West German border, courtesy of Uncle Sam, Richard began a long career as a First V.P. with a major investment firm in Chicago, where he did market reports on TV and radio.
-Richard’s wife and true love, Kay, supports his passion for writing, which includes novels and screenplays.
-She also keeps him healthy: No more greasy French fries!
+Teen dances, basketball and too many greasy French fries gave way to a BA at Wabash College.
+After a tour of duty fighting the Cold War on the East/West German border, Richard began a long career as a First V.P. with a major investment firm in Chicago, where he did market reports on TV and radio.
+Richard’s wife and true love, Kay, supports his passion for writing, which includes short stories, novels and screenplays.
+She also keeps him healthy.
+No more greasy French fries.

 Visit Richard's website at www.richardroseonline.com.